Dedicated to enriching performing arts and entertainment in Central Washington.

 Premier Entertainment Center of Central Washington.

 Originally built in 1920, The Capitol Theatre has been serving the community for nearly a century.
 Just after being purchased by the City of Yakima in 1975, much of the Capitol burned to the ground in a tragic fire, leaving nothing but a smoldering facade.
 The newly formed nonprofit, Capitol Theatre Committee, led fundraising efforts to restore the Theatre to its original glory.
 It reopened in 1978 (just 733 days after the fire).

 Today, The Capitol Theatre Committee (CTC) is a community based, volunteer board-driven, nonprofit organization.
 For the past 35-years, the CTC has programmed, managed and maintained the City owned Capitol Theatre facilities.
-Annually, the CTC presents and/or hosts an average of 175 events sponsored by 65 separate community and for-profit promoters generating an annual attendance of 65,000.
-65% of facility use is by local organizations, 25% by CTC sponsored events and 10% by outside, for-profit, promoters.
-The CTC is responsible for facilitating access to all events including large scale National tours, the Yakima Symphony Orchestra and Town Hall Lecture seasons, local dance recitals and; community events from graduation’s and Quinceañera’s to memorial services and Jehovah’s Witness baptismals, on stage, in Spanish.
+Annually, the CTC presents and/or hosts an average of 175 events sponsored by 65 separate community and for-profit promoters generating an annual attendance of 65,000 (65% of facility use is by local organizations, 25% by CTC sponsored events and 10% by outside, for-profit, promoters).
+The CTC is responsible for facilitating access to all events including large scale national tours, the Yakima Symphony Orchestra and Town Hall speaker seasons, local dance recitals and community events.

 Mike Latimer - President

 Karla Farina - Vice President

 Dick Picatii - Vice President

 Judi Brown - Secretary

 Pam Cleaver - Treasurer